 Data Analytics

 Enterprise data analytics strategy focuses on the transformation of raw data into meaningful information.
-The end goal here is to extract business insights and unleash the potential to make informed decisions or even drive innovation with AI/ML.
+The end goal here is to extract business insights and unleash the potential to make informed decisions or even drive innovation with custom AI solutions.
 To understand past performance, diagnose issues, and forecast future trends, different types of analytics are used, such as:

 - Descriptive analytics for summarizing past data to understand what has happened over a given period.